Example: Create a GitHub Issue or Linear Ticket from Email

 Open the webhook detail page (/app/webhooks/{id}) and click Simulate.

 Conduit sends a synthetic payload through the template to GitHub or Linear.
+A new

 Or send a real test email